 In 2009 my mom ended up needing neurosurgery to quiet her pain, and I ended up needing a double spinal fusion to quiet my pain.
 The urge to learn more about chronic pain was too strong and I applied for and was accepted into UCLA's Orofacial Pain and Dental Sleep Medicine program in July 2010, which is a two-year, full-time residency.
 It was an unbelievable experience, and the most amazing thing to me was that we treated patients without a dental drill, which means that chronic head and neck pain patients can and do get better without having their teeth drilled.
 I now teach residents in the UCLA residency one day a week.

-I have lived in Beverly Hills since 1993, I wanted to practice locally, and was fortunate to find a great location at the corner of Brighton Way and Camden Drive.
+I have lived around Beverly Hills since 1993 and I wanted to practice locally.
+I was fortunate to find a great location at the corner of Brighton Way and Camden Drive.
 It is a great building, and I have tried to create a unique office to help patients suffering from chronic head and neck pain.
 If you are suffering from migraine headaches, cluster headaches, morning headaches, head and/or neck muscle pain, sharp shooting electrical type of pain in your head or neck, TMJ (or what you have been told is TMJ), or snoring and/or obstructive sleep apnea, please make an appointment at my Beverly Hills chronic pain office for me to examine you to see if I can help manage or eliminate your pain.
 I promise I will not even consider drilling your teeth or intentionally try to change your bite to help reduce your pain!